mgonzo/jqtooltips/README.md

-Simple Tooltips
+Self Positioning Tooltips
 ==========

-Simple tooltips using jquery for animations.
+Basic tooltips using jquery that auto position.